 *Audio clip courtesy of The Cornell Lab of Ornithology, published in 2000 by Alan Knox and Peter Lowther

 Remote?
 The Lake and Peninsula Borough covers 32,922 square miles (85,270 square km) – roughly the size of West Virginia or South Carolina.
 Yet fewer than 2,000 people inhabit this rugged landscape, which has no roads connecting it to the world beyond.
-It is a place where wolves regularly show up on the edges of isolated villages and where Japanese glass fishing floats from a bygone era are found washed up on beaches in abundance.
+It is a place where wolves regularly show up on the edges of isolated villages and where Japanese glass fishing floats from a bygone era are regularly found washed up on beaches.

-Although concerted birding efforts are regularly conducted at the area’s several National Parks and Wildlife Reserves, it has been over 50 years since anyone specifically studied the birds of the Chignik area.
-While some things remain the same (the Great Horned Owls are still here), a lot else has changed.
-Among other things, several decades ago White Spruce trees were introduced to the Chignik Lake area from Kodiak Island.
+Although birding efforts are regularly conducted at the area’s several National Parks and Wildlife Reserves, it has been over 50 years since anyone specifically studied the birds of the Chignik Lake area.
+While some things remain the same (the Great Horned Owls David Narver documented in his 1963 paper Birds of the Chignik River System are still here), a lot else has changed.
+Among other things, several decades ago White Spruce trees were introduced from Kodiak Island.
 These conifers provide shelter, nesting sites and an abundance of food.
 This in turn sometimes results in uncommon, rare or previously unrecorded species showing up here and in some cases staying awhile.

 Given that this young White-throated was first observed in late fall, it seems likely that it was a late-fledged bird migrating south.
 This suggests that it was Alaska-bred.
-If so, this is certainly an unusual occurrence for this species.
+If so, this appears to be an unusual occurrence for a species which may be expanding its range north.

 We’re lucky to live in a village where, by and large, people are at peace with their wild neighbors.
 Moose, caribou and the occasional duck and ptarmigan are harvested for food, and everyone takes advantage of the surfeit of salmon that ascend the river edging the village of Chignik Lake, Alaska, but most of the rest of our wild neighbors are left free to go about their business.
 River Otters swim the lake in pursuit of starry flounder and other fish, foxes keep the local population of voles in check, and some of the largest brown bears in the world amble unmolested right through the village as they head upstream and downstream in search of salmon which spawn from late March through November.
 Nesting boxes are liberally scattered throughout the village, awaiting the return of the swallows that will raise their chicks here and in so doing help to keep the mosquito population down – without the use of pesticides.
 Recently, Tundra Swans have begun showing up on the river and lake, suggesting to everyone that at last Spring is approaching.